scrapy-plugins/scrapy-jsonrpc/README.rst

 ==============

 scrapy-jsonrpc is an extension to control a running Scrapy web crawler via JSON-RPC.
-The service provides access to the main Crawlera object via the `JSON-RPC 2.0`_ protocol.
+The service provides access to the main Crawler object via the `JSON-RPC 2.0`_ protocol.

 It's enabled by the `JSONRPC_ENABLED`_ setting.
 The web server will listen